rmahfoud/UrbanOperationsResearchBook/README.md

 - [calibre](https://calibre-ebook.com/) on the desktop (Ubuntu and Windows).
 - [Moon+ Reader Pro](http://www.moondownload.com/) on an Android phone.
+- Kinldle: after conversion using [calibre](https://calibre-ebook.com/) to ```.mobi``` it loaded fine in Kindle.
+Sections are interrupted by blank pages that I'm not sure where they come from.
+On my phone the quality of the text with inline images seems to suffer but on the tablet rendering looks fine.

-Please report any issues in the EPUB on [github](https://github.com/rmahfoud/UrbanOperationsResearchBook/issues).
+Please report any additional issues in the EPUB on [github](https://github.com/rmahfoud/UrbanOperationsResearchBook/issues).

 # Quality